 Other side effects may include hot flashes, vaginal discharge, vaginal dryness and night sweats.
 Some research indicates that tamoxifen may increase the risks of cataracts.

 A: Raloxifene is also a SERM and, like tamoxifen, it works by halting the effects of estrogen on breast cells.
 The U.S. Food and Drug Administration approved raloxifene to help prevent breast cancer in women past menopause who have osteoporosis or are at high risk for breast cancer.

 Q: Are there other benefits of taking raloxifene?

 A: Yes.
 Unlike tamoxifen, raloxifene is not linked to an increased risk of cancer of the uterus.
 Raloxifene, like tamoxifen, has also been found to help prevent osteoporosis.

 Q: Are there risks in taking raloxifene?

 A: Yes.
 Women taking raloxifene may be at an increased risk of developing blood clots in the lungs or legs.
-However, compared with tamoxifen, raloxifene has a lower risk of causing problems with serious blood clots.

 Other side effects of raloxifene may include hot flashes and night sweats.